 “The first time playing the Grand Ole Opry is a very emotional moment.
 And the first time you win a CMA Award.
 The CMA Award is the one Nashville puts the most emphasis on," he tells The Boot.
 "It’s hard not to include [the star on the Hollywood Walk of Fame] because it’s a whole different category almost.
 It’s something you never expect, and you can’t duplicate it."

 Jackson, who has won more than 100 awards throughout his time in the music business, says that receiving his star on the Hollywood Walk of Fame will always remain one of his biggest honors.

 "I think it’s more an honor for your whole career and the impact you’ve made in the world with your music.
 It’s something that’s going to be here forever," he says.
 "It’s not like one I put on the shelf at home.
 It’s out here for everyone else to enjoy.”

 Don Henley, Keith Urban, Randy Travis, Carrie Underwood, former Florida governor Jeb Bush and Brad Paisley were among the celebrities who sent congratulatory notes to be read during Jackson's Hollywood Walk of Fame ceremony.
 Jackson was joined at the event by his wife Denise and three daughters, Mattie, Ali and Dani.

-Old-School Live Shots of Alan Jackson
+LOOK: Old-School Live Shots of Alan Jackson